ThyLor/Channel-Coding-Project/README.md

 For each part different settings have been considered.

-So far, this is the project is the one I'm most proud of because it required me to use my knowledge in telecommunication, linear-algebra, graphical models and probability to solve a real technical problem.
+So far, this is the project is the one I'm most proud of because it required me to use my knowledge in telecommunication, linear-algebra, probabilistic graphical models to solve a technical problem.

 For more details, please see my [Presentation](docs/Presentation_CC.pdf) (-: